RahmaRamadan/Django-Blog/README.md

 - MYSQL

 ## Setup
-Required to install in yout system:
+Required to install in your system:
 - Github Desktop / Git Bash

 Then in yout terminal